This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 tbsp gluten-free flour
+• 2 tablespoons gluten-free flour

-• 1/2 tsp salt
+• 1/2 teaspoon salt

-• 1/4 tsp ground black pepper
+• 1/4 teaspoon ground black pepper

-• 2 tbsp olive oil
+• 2 tablespoons olive oil

-• 3 oz sun-dried tomatoes
+• 3 ounces sun-dried tomatoes

-• 3 tbsp capers drained
+• 3 tablespoons capers, drained

-• 2 tbsp lemon juice freshly squeezed
+• 2 tablespoons lemon juice, freshly squeezed

-• 1 tbsp gluten-free flour
+• 1 tablespoon gluten-free flour

-• 1 cup almond milk
+• 1 cup almond milk, or any other milk

-• 1 tbsp freshly chopped parsley
+• 1 tablespoon freshly chopped parsley

 Instructions

-• Heat 2 tablespoons of olive oil in a large skillet over medium heat.
+• Heat 2 tablespoons olive oil in a large skillet over medium heat.
 Add the chicken and cook for about 10-12 minutes per side, or until fully cooked through.
 If needed, cook it in batches to avoid overcrowding the pan.
 Set aside on a plate and cover to keep warm.

 • Once the sauce starts to thicken, return the chicken to the pan.
 Let it simmer for a couple of minutes, until hot.

-• Serve warm garnished with fresh parsley.
+• Serve warm garnished with 1 tablespoon freshly chopped parsley.

 Notes